masa-finance/client-issues/README.md

 ## Overview

-This repository serves as a centralized system for tracking and triaging client issues across all Masa products (Subnet + Protocol).
+This repository serves as a centralized system for tracking and triaging user issues across all Masa products (Subnet + Protocol).

 ## Purpose